“The unexamined life is not worth living.”

 Years ago, I was on the phone with a prospective student, and he announced, “I will consider myself a failure if my book does not become a bestseller.”

 And yet, this is the artist’s dilemma.
-We want our work to be enjoyed and celebrated by multitudes, but the moment we put the result ahead of the process, we get stuck.
-In an attempt to make our work popular, we kill the magic that makes it universally relatable.
+You want your work to be enjoyed and celebrated by multitudes, but the moment you put the result before the process, you get stuck.
+In an attempt to make your work popular, you kill the magic that makes it universally relatable.

-There is a necessary rebelliousness demanded of us to arrive at something special.
-As artists, we exist in that gray area between grief and rage, joy and despair.
-We are rulebreakers by definition, questioning everything, listening to our heart, even as it seems at odds with logic and reason.
-We are forever dancing in that liminal space between the sacred and the profane.
+There is a necessary rebelliousness demanded of you to arrive at something special.
+You are a rulebreaker by definition: questioning everything, listening to your heart, even as it seems at odds with logic and reason.
+You are forever dancing in that liminal space between the sacred and the profane.

 The fact is, until we submit to the muse and allow the thrill of creation to be its own reward, we will never touch the divine.
 We must disavow ourselves of the notion that we are the author, and surrender to the truth that we are the channel.
 Being an artist is a humbling process.
 We are not in control, and yet, through submitting to some mysterious place inside of ourselves, some inner Narnia, we step through a portal where we have access to truths we hadn’t previously considered.